Caldwell and SE Louisiana host New Orleans

 SE Louisiana Lions (12-9, 6-2 Southland) at New Orleans Privateers (6-13, 3-5 Southland)

+The Privateers are 5-5 on their home court.
+New Orleans is 4- when it has fewer turnovers than its opponents and averages 17.0 turnovers per game.

-The Lions are 6-2 against Southland opponents.
-SE Louisiana has a 4-8 record against opponents above .500.
+The Lions have gone 6-2 against Southland opponents.
+SE Louisiana is 4-8 against opponents over .500.

-TOP PERFORMERS: Simeon Kirkland is averaging 8.1 points and 5.3 rebounds for the Privateers.
-Jordan Johnson is averaging 15.6 points over the last 10 games for New Orleans.
+TOP PERFORMERS: Jordan Johnson is averaging 16.5 points and 4.3 assists for the Privateers.
+Khaleb Wilson-Rouse is averaging 10.7 points over the last 10 games for New Orleans.

-Boogie Anderson is shooting 48.1% and averaging 12.8 points for the Lions.
-Caldwell is averaging 10.6 points over the last 10 games for SE Louisiana.
+Boogie Anderson is scoring 12.8 points per game with 3.5 rebounds and 4.3 assists for the Lions.
+Caldwell is averaging 10.6 points and 5.2 rebounds over the last 10 games for SE Louisiana.

 LAST 10 GAMES: Privateers: 4-6, averaging 76.5 points, 30.7 rebounds, 15.6 assists, 5.2 steals and 2.2 blocks per game while shooting 50.0% from the field.
 Their opponents have averaged 77.9 points per game.